angelo-volpe/document-generator-text-extractor/src/text_detector_model/README.md

 ![Example Output](../../images/detector_output_example.png)

 ## Training
-For the training you can use the [TextDetectorModel](../../notebooks/TextDetectorModel.ipynb) notebook
+For interactive training you can use the [TextDetectorModel](../../notebooks/TextDetectorModel.ipynb) notebook

 in the firs part of the notebook you can specify parameters like:
 - `documents_dir`, path to the folder containing data, both images and annotatrions